simonkrenger/apple-health-to-fitbit/README.md

 * Steps
 * Floors climbed

+Everything else is ignored (for example sleep data).
+Feel free to modify the script to include this data as well.

 ## Usage

 Create an Apple Health export on your iPhone and extract the archive.
 Clone the repository and place both the `export.xml` and the `export_cda.xml` file in the same folder as the Python script: